HO-NFDCS/.github/profile/README.md

 This GitHub Organisation contains all the internal development resources and code associated with the FaRDaP™ system.

-A public facing GitHub Organisation for sharing resources with the FaRDaP developer community can be found at https://github.com/HO-FaRDaP
+A public facing GitHub Organisation for sharing resources with the FaRDaP™ developer community can be found at https://github.com/HO-FaRDaP

 ## More Information

-More information about the Fire and recue incident statistics is available on the GOV.Uk webiste https://www.gov.uk/government/collections/fire-statistics-monitor.
+More information about the Fire and rescue incident statistics is available on the GOV.Uk webiste https://www.gov.uk/government/collections/fire-statistics-monitor.